Captain Howard Rudolph Cody

 In 1954, Cody met another Gulfport resident, Myrna Louise Waller, at a party.
 Although a few years his junior, the connection between the two was immediate, and they married in July 1954.

-In February 1955 Sonny and Myrna welcomed their first child, Howard Randall (Randy).
+In February 1955, Sonny and Myrna welcomed their first child, Howard Randall (Randy).
 In June 1956, their daughter Rhonda was born, followed by Karen in January 1959.

 Cody was a stern disciplinarian, yet a true family man.
-His daughter, Rhonda remembered him as the biggest “kid” of all of them.
-Every morning he would whistle “Reveille” to wake them up.
+His daughter, Rhonda, remembered him as the biggest “kid” of all of them.
+Every morning, he would whistle “Reveille” to wake them up.
 Everything became an adventure for the Cody children with their father.

-Rhonda remembered her father’s Ford he bought and painted yellow.
+Rhonda remembered her father’s Ford, which he bought and painted yellow.
 She and her brother rode in the jump seat on a cardboard box while their younger sister and parents rode inside.
 She similarly recalled the dune buggy her father bought in Fort Walton Beach shortly before leaving for Vietnam.
 Her mom had decorated the bright pink buggy with fringe.

 Cody’s children and wife remembered him as loving and larger than life.